When visiting a bonesetter's clinic or other such facility

 Be sure to obtain a receipt

-Osteopathic clinics and bonesetter's clinics are required to issue receipts free of charge.
+A bonesetter's clinic or similar facility is required to issue receipts free of charge.
 Always obtain a receipt, just as if you were undergoing treatment at a medical care institution.

 While the receipt will ideally provide detailed indications of the amount of each treatment item to allow future review of treatment specifics, a detailed receipt may cost extra in certain cases.